AviatrixSystems/Docs/HowTos/VPN_SAML.rst

 .. note::

   This step is usually completed by the Aviatrix admin.
-  Take note of the IdP Metadata type along with Text/URL your IdP provides, and if you need a custom SAML request template in the previous section
+  Take note of the IDP Metadata type along with Text/URL your IDP provides, and if you need a custom SAML request template in the previous section

 #.
 Login to the Aviatrix Controller